Zeno-Krunker/ZenoClient/README.md

 # ZenoClient
-A Krunker Client.
+A Krunker Client Aim to Have Nice Features for Players.

 # How to Set Up
-Clone to a Folder then Do $>npm i
+Clone to a Folder then Do `$>npm i`

 # Build
 Windows : $>npm run package-win